Crispy crunchy kachoris…

 - Heat a non-stick pan, add the moong dal mix into the pan and roast till the dal turns deep yellow in color and aromatic.

-- Transfer the roasted moog dal into a bowl, add 1 tbsp oil, combine well.
+- Transfer the roasted moong dal into a bowl, add 1 tbsp oil, combine well.

 - Add 3 tbsp water and combine well.
 The moong dal will absorb water and will bind well.
 The mix should be dry so don't make it mushy by adding too much water.

 - Keep the stuffing aside.

-- In a large bowl, combine flour and oil or ghee, mix till flour turns into crumbs.
+- In a large bowl, combine flour and oil or ghee, mix till the flour turns into crumbs.

 - Add water little by little till a soft dough is formed, knead well, keep aside for 5 minutes.